20 Types of Screwdrivers & How They Use | Daily Life Tools

 Pozidriv Screwdrivers

-To use a Pozidriv screwdriver, simply slip it into your drill bit holder and you’re ready to go.
+To use a Pozidriv screwdriver, slip it into your drill bit holder, and you’re ready to go.
 This makes it easier to ensure that your screws are aligned properly with their corresponding holes.

 4. Torx Screwdrivers